 - Providing SBA assistance.
-Our loan team is prepared to assistance businesses in need in applying for SBA disaster programs
+Our loan team is prepared to assist businesses in need in applying for SBA disaster programs

 - Increasing remote deposit limits to ensure customers can deposit checks

-- Waiving early withdrawal penalties for Certificate of Deposits (CDs) and Individual Retirement Accounts (IRAs) for individuals making hardship withdrawals to these accounts
+- Waiving early withdrawal penalties for certificates of deposit (CDs) and Individual Retirement Accounts (IRAs) for individuals making hardship withdrawals from these accounts

 Those impacted by COVID-19 and in need of assistance are encouraged to call or email one of our bankers.

 - We are installing plexiglass shields at all teller stations as well as providing hand sanitizer at each location.

 - Face masks are not required; however, we encourage them.

 - Customers are encouraged to take the bank pen with them following their visit.
 Any pens left behind by a customer will be sanitized.